 Location location location.
 The Acropolis View Hotel offers a clean and charming stay in the heart of historic Athens.

 From here, you are just a short walk away from Athens’ main attractions – including the Acropolis, Hadrian’s Arch, the Temple of Olympian Zeus, and Old Plaka.
 Breakfast on the scenic terrace offers you a chance to admire the Parthenon and the Acropolis as you sip your morning coffee.

 Rooms at the Acropolis View Hotel start from €70 per night.
 Click here to browse the latest room rates and availability.

-Do you have any further questions about visiting the Acropolis, or planning a trip to Greece in general?
-I have been living in Athens for the past four years and have gotten to know the city pretty well during that time.
+Do you have any further questions about visiting the Acropolis of Athens, or planning a trip to Greece in general?
+I have been living in Athens for the past 4.5 years and have gotten to know the city pretty well during that time.